 Segmental Innervation of The Skin (Dermatomes)

-The area of the skin provided by a spinal nerve is named dermatome.
+Dermatome is area of the skin that has supply by a single spinal nerve.

 Initially the limb bud has cephalic and caudal edges termed pre-axial and post-axial edges, respectively.
 The great toe is along the pre-axial border and the little toe is along the post-axial border.
 The arrangement of the dermatome pattern is simple at this period; L1 spinal Nerve Supplys pre-axial strip of the skin and S3 spinal Nerve Supplys the post-axial strip of the skin.